openhab/org.openhab.ui.habmin/README.md

 Installation
 ------------
-Shorlty I will have a compiled version that can be simply unzipped from the openhab main directory.
+You can either use the compiled release version, or the source version.
+It's also possible to use a combination of the two if you know what you're doing - be careful though since the compiled version does merge some files to speed things up.

 The release version is a compiled, minified version which increases the loading speed, and reduces the space used on the disk (useful if you're running on an embedded system like the Pi).
 To install, simply unzip from the openHAB main directory.
 This will put the _HABmin_ files in the webapps directory, and the plugins in the adons directory.

+Alternatively, installing the source code version is done as follows -:
 * Download the project zip file from GitHub and unzip files in the directory webapps/habmin (you will need to create this directory).
 * Place the org.openhab.io.habmin*.jar file into the addons directory (this is stored in the addons directory in the repository).
 * Place the org.openhab.binding.zwave*.jar into the addons directory (this is stored in the addons directory in the repository).
 Note that this bundle is currently required for _HABmin_ to start, but if you don't have zwave then it won't actually run if it's not configured.
 In the longer term this dependency will be removed.

-You will probably need to restart openHAB for the new interfaces to take affect.
+Either way, you will probably need to restart openHAB for the new interfaces to take affect.

 You can then start _HABmin_ at the address [http://localhost:8080/habmin/index.html](http://localhost:8080/habmin/index.html) (assuming openHAB is running on your local computer using the default port - if this is not the case, you will need to adjust the address accordingly).